Renlong-WANG/Renlong-WANG.github.io/awards.md

 ## Honors

+- Jun.
+2025: Excellent Prize for the President Scholarship of Chinese Academy of Sciences
 - Nov.
 2024: National Scholarship for Postgraduates (Master)
 - Jul.
 2024: School-level Merit Student of University of Chinese Academy of Sciences
 - Jun.
 2023: Distinguished Graduates in Civil Engineering from Jiangsu Universities and Colleges